 One of the most important fluid mechanics classic problems that attracted many attentions in several industrial and engineering processes such as rotating machinery, lubrication, oceanography and computer storage devices is the problem of flow over a rotating disk.
 Von Karman [1] was the first one who studied the hydrodynamic flow over an infinite rotating disk.
 In this study, he introduced his famous appropriate transformations, giving rise to ordinary differential equations that are a reduced form of the governing partial differential equations.
 The exact solution results for the heat transfer problem of a rotating disk with fluid flow around it were demonstrated by Shevchuk and Buschmann [2].
 Attia [3] presented the laminar steady flow of an incompressible viscous fluid past a rotating disk with an infinite expansion in the porous medium.
 Osalusi et al [4] demonstrated the effects of ohmic heating, viscous dissipation, and Hall effect in an MHD flow over the porous rotating disk considering variable fluid properties such as density, viscosity, and thermal conductivity.
 Beside the theoretical investigations, significant researches have been executed in the field of experimental studies of rotating disk systems [5].
+In another study, Asghar et al [6] discussed steady 3D flow and heat transfer of viscous fluid on a rotating disk stretching in radial direction.
+Their results showed that the exact analytical solutions were existed for the case of pure stretching.

 No-slip boundary conditions (the assumption that a liquid adheres to a solid boundary) is applied in most of the studies.
-In some investigations like emulsions, suspensions, foams and polymer solution [6], the no-slip conditions are not adequate.
+In some investigations like emulsions, suspensions, foams and polymer solution [7], the noslip conditions are not adequate.
 For the slip flow regimes, the standard Navier-Stokes and energy equations can be still applied by taking into account the velocity slip conditions.
-The slip-flow regimes have been widely studied and the researchers have been concentrating on the analysis of micro-scale in micro-electro-mechanical systems (MEMS) associated with the embodiment of velocity slip condition.
-Sparrow et al [7] assumed the fluid flow due to the rotation of a porous surface disk and employed a set of linear slip flow conditions.
+The slip-flow regimes have been widely studied and the researchers have been concentrating on the analysis of micro-scale in micro-electromechanical systems (MEMS) associated with the embodiment of velocity slip condition.
+Sparrow et al [8] assumed the fluid flow due to the rotation of a porous surface disk and employed a set of linear slip flow conditions.
 As a result of slip condition, a substantial reduction in torque occurred.
-Sahoo [8] investigated the effect of partial slip, viscous dissipation, and Joule heating on the flow and heat transfer of an electrically conducting non-Newtonian fluid over to a rotating disk.
-Turkyilmazoglu and Senel [9] showed the effect of roughness on the heat and mass transfer for the flow past a rotating disk subjected to a wall suction or injection.
+Sahoo [9] investigated the effect of partial slip, viscous dissipation, and Joule heating on the flow and heat transfer of an electrically conducting non-Newtonian fluid over to a rotating disk.
+Turkyilmazoglu and Senel [10] showed the effect of roughness on the heat and mass transfer for the flow past a rotating disk subjected to a wall suction or injection.

 Understanding MHD is strongly related to the comprehension of physical effects which take place in MHD.
 When a conductor moves into a magnetic field, electric current is induced in the conductor and creates its own magnetic field (Lenz's law).
 Since the induced magnetic field tends to eliminate the original and external supported field, the magnetic field lines will be excluded from the conductor.
 Conversely, when the magnetic field influences the conductor to move it out of the field, the induced field amplifies the applied field.
 The net result of this process is that the lines of force appear to be dragged accompanied by the conductor.
 In this paper the conductor is the fluid with complex motions.
 To understand the second key effect which is dynamical we should know that when currents are induced by a motion of a conducting fluid through a magnetic field, a Lorentz force acts on the fluid and modifies its motion.
 In MHD, the motion modifies the field and vice versa.
-This makes the theory highly non-linear [10, 11].
+This makes the theory highly non-linear [11, 12].